Our research is editorially independent but we may earn a commission for purchases made through our links.

-Spoiled with natural beauty, Florida is home to an array of alluring outdoor havens that are perfect for a summertime float on an inner tube.
-Dip your toes in the crystal clear water and take in your lush surroundings, as going on a tubing adventure is one of the most leisurely ways to enjoy the Sunshine State.
+Spoiled with outdoor activities and sunny weather, summer in Florida is best spent floating on an inner tube.
+Dip your toes in the crystal clear water at a natural spring or an alluring state park and take in your lush surroundings, as going on a tubing adventure is one of the most leisurely ways to take in Florida’s natural beauty.
 A scenic way to beat the heat, read on to discover the best places to go tubing in Florida.

-Considered the creme de la creme of tubing in Florida, the six miles of luxurious bliss found in Ichetcucknee Springs State Park will have you coming back for more.
+Considered the creme de la creme of tubing in Florida, the six miles of luxurious bliss found in Ichetucknee Springs State Park will have you coming back for more.
 With crystal clear spring-fed waters and a canopy of lush green surroundings, you’ll feel the stress melt away as you unwind down and take in the stunning scenery.
 Popular for a reason, this park fills up quickly so it’s best to arrive early to ensure you get in on some of the famous tubing action.
 Wildlife spotting is common here, from white-tailed deer to great blue herons, while picnic tables are great for families with kids.

 Nestled 30 minutes drive from Ocala, Rainbow Springs State Park is divided into three parts, the main “head springs” entrance, the tubing entrance and the campground.
 With a long history that dates back almost 10,000 years, this historic spring has been a gorgeous escape from Florida’s heat since the 1800s.
-Winding for nearly 6 miles and surrounded by lush vegetation, the nature-made course here provides a perfect place to take in the quiet splendour of this oasis and spend an afternoon unwinding on a lazy river ride.
+Winding for nearly 6 miles and surrounded by lush vegetation, the nature-made course here provides a perfect place to take in the quiet splendor of this oasis and spend an afternoon unwinding on a lazy river ride.

 One of Florida’s newest state parks, Madison Blue Spring State Park sits between Jacksonville and Tallahassee.
 Home to a first magnitude spring, an 82 foot wide and 25-foot deep spring bubbles up into a limestone basin along the west bank of the Withlacoochee River.
 A picturesque setting that was made for a day of tubing, you can bring your own inflatables and tubes in the spring or purchase a float from a local vendor in the park.
 Open on weekends from May to September, bring the entire family here to picnic, paddle and go wildlife viewing.

-A long-time favorite spot for locals, Ginnie Springs allows you to float down the Santa Fe river for an hour.
+A long-time favorite spot for locals, Ginnie Springs allows you to float down the Santa Fe River for an hour.
 Located in High Springs just outside of Gainesville, most people enter the water at the Devil’s Spring with a tube or float and spend the afternoon lazily floating in the tranquil waters.
 When exiting at Twin Spring, the walk back to springs only takes about 15 minutes on the tube trail.
 Don’t worry if your float is a little low on air, as there are free air stations conveniently available in the park.

 Located in Holt, Blackwater River State Park is nestled in Florida’s Panhandle less than an hour’s drive from Pensacola.
 A great escape for outdoor enthusiasts, this state park boasts the perfect backdrop for a day of tubing.
 Home to one of the purest sand-bottom rivers in the nation, Blackwater River offers 600 acres of undisturbed nature.
 With its white sand bars, you’re able to be as leisurely as you’d like with plenty of spots to take a quick dip or get out and stretch your legs.
 A four-mile stretch of water, visitors typically spend 3-5 hours exploring the natural landscapes.